x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-1-through-5-1-20-in-exchange-online.md

 If you believe that your account has been compromised, follow these steps:

 - Reset your password and scan your devices for malware.
 However, the hacker might have configured other settings on your mailbox (for example, created Inbox rules to auto-forward email messages or added additional mailbox delegates).
-So, follow the additional steps in [How to determine whether your Office 365 account has been compromised](https://docs.microsoft.com/office365/troubleshoot/sign-In/determine-account-is-compromised).
+So, follow the additional steps in [How to determine whether your account has been compromised](https://docs.microsoft.com/office365/troubleshoot/sign-In/determine-account-is-compromised).

 - Notify your email admin.
 Your admin will need to unblock your account before you can send email again.